Recillah-Khamala/booking-app-front-end/README.md

 # 📖 [booking-app-front-end ] <a name="about-project"></a>

-**[booking-app]** is an application which allows users to to book/rent vehicles for the stipulated amount of time.
+**[booking-app]** is an application which allows users to book/rent vehicles for a stipulated amount of time.

 ## 🛠 Built With <a name="built-with"></a>